 Don’t we all hate to be delayed on a flight by one looney passenger refusing to cooperate with the crew?
-Getting increasingly impatient, we act as calm as we can waiting for that passenger (or group of passengers) to behave themselves.
-At moments like these, you wish that law could be applied soon enough and that we would be spared any extra waiting.
-As United Airlines found out while handling this kind of situation, every issue has its context.
+Getting increasingly impatient, we act as calm as we can, waiting for that passenger (or group of passengers) to behave themselves.
+At moments like these, you wish that law was applied quickly and that we would be spared any extra waiting.
+As United Airlines found out, while handling this kind of situation, every issue has its context.
 Leadership is about assessing each event for context and applying relevant action.
-Every member of staff a client engages with on behalf of the company shows some level of leadership (or lack of).
-With every one of those outcomes, the image of the brand/ company is changed, sometimes for forever.
+Every staff member a client engages with on behalf of the company shows some level of leadership (or lack of).
+With every one of those outcomes, the image of the brand/ company is changed, sometimes forever.

 My Rule must be Obeyed.

 In April 2017, the CEO of United Airlines had to respond to the fallout of a passenger being dragged off the plane by security for failing to comply with the flight crew.
 The crew had asked him to vacate his seat for a staff of the airline to board.
 I know how subordinates are placed in impossible situations and “forced” to act decisively because the boss has given firm demands.
 This staff was needed for some company project in the next city so he had to board.
 That passenger (who happened to be a medical doctor rushing for a hospital appointment) needed to be dropped.